· · AI

 This post walks through what does work.
 One canonical root file, four parallel loaders pulling from it, reaching every Claude surface in the firm.
 Each loader is small.
 Skipping any one of them leaves a surface that does not see the source of truth.

-Why one CLAUDE.md does not propagate
+Why doesn’t one CLAUDE.md propagate?

+This puts my back up about the way most firms approach CLAUDE.md.
 The reason every Claude session at a company benefits from one source of truth is mundane.
 Without it, every user re-explains Fortune Five Hundred plumbing to Claude in every session.
 AI policy fragments across teams, with one finance analyst getting a different idea of “approved tools” from a sales rep two doors down.
 Use cases stay siloed in personal folders because nobody knows what the canonical pattern is.
 The first time you watch three different Claude sessions at the same firm interpret the same acronym three different ways, the gap is obvious.

 Here is the per-surface table for what actually loads, today, on each surface.